Robert Stone (wrestler): Teaming and feuding with Rob Terry (2011–2013)

-On the following episode of Impact Wrestling, Robbie entered the 2012 Bound for Glory Series, taking part in the opening gauntlet match, from which he was eliminated by Samoa Joe.
-Robbie ended his participation in the tournament on the August 23 episode of Impact Wrestling with a win over A.J.
+On the following episode of Impact Wrestling, Robbie E entered the 2012 Bound for Glory Series, taking part in the opening gauntlet match, from which he was eliminated by Samoa Joe.
+Robbie E ended his participation in the tournament on the August 23 episode of Impact Wrestling with a win over A.J.
 Styles and Rob Van Dam in a three-way match, finishing eleventh out of the twelve wrestlers in the tournament.
-On the October 18 episode of Impact Wrestling, Robbie unsuccessfully challenged Samoa Joe for the TNA Television Championship.
+On the October 18 episode of Impact Wrestling, Robbie E unsuccessfully challenged Samoa Joe for the TNA Television Championship.
 Going into 2013, tension began to be teased between the Robbies, with Robbie T constantly upstaging and defying Robbie E. On the February 28 episode of Impact Wrestling, the alliance between the Robbies ended with Robbie E, who was pretending to reconcile with Robbie T, hitting him over the head with his VIP sign before being chased off.
 The rivalry culminated in a singles match on March 10 at Lockdown, where Robbie T emerged victorious.
 On the following episode of Impact Wrestling, Robbie E was again defeated by Robbie T, now using his real name Rob Terry, in a rematch to end the feud.